MichaelTMiyoshi/PythonWithMiyoshi/CompetencyTests/ReadMe.md

 First name: Jo			Output: error (or error message that you choose to show)
 ```

 2. Create a String called sMName and initialize it to your middle name.
 Output the first 5 characters using a loop and subscripts.
 Make sure the loop does not try to access characters beyond the last char in your middle name.
-(You will need a compound Boolean expression whether or not your name is less than 5 chars to make your answer more general, and to get all four points.
+(You will need a branching statement to determine whether or not your name is less than 5 chars to make your answer more general, and to get all four points.
 Loss of 1 point if a name shorter than 5 characters makes your loop give an out of bounds error.)
 If you have no middle name, initialize the variable to “NoMiddleName” (with or without spaces).

 Expected outcome:
 ```